Git-K3rnel/TryHackMe/Brute It/README.md

 ![ssh](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/ef7b4657-7ef9-4ee4-b766-f339b8a2640d)

-so we should use `ssh2john` to brute force the passpharse :
+so we should use `ssh2john` to make a format appropriate for `john` for brute forcing the passpharse :

 ```bash
 ssh2john john.key > out.txt